 Some problems adults with untreated tongue tie experience include:

-While both scissor and dental laser procedures are effective methods for correcting tongue ties, dental laser provides a safer and more comfortable option for your child.
+Dental laser provides a safer and more comfortable option for your child.
 Soft tissue laser treatment comes with a number of benefits, including:

-A Painless Procedure
+A Quick Procedure

 A More Sterile Operation